mattzuba/mattzuba.github.io/_posts/2020-09-04-tesla-solar-install.md

 Tesla texted yesterday to schedule the city inspection and as luck would have it, there was an opening for today.
 The inspector arrived at 9:30 and green-tagged the installation!
 Now to wait for the APS inspection and Permission To Operate (PTO).

 I've also received and paid the $38,000 invoice.
 Unfortunately Tesla no longer accepts credit cards over the phone, you can only link a bank account online to pay (damn, no Credit Card points/rewards).

+### Wednesday, February 10, 2021 - Utility Inspection - First Attempt

+APS paid a visit today to inspect and hopefully provide PTO.
+Unfortunately, it was a no-go.
+The disconnects on either side of the bi-directional meter for the batteries were not labeled 1/2 and 2/2 per the design plans, so they were unable to approve.
+They've sent information back to Tesla for remediation.